giovanniandr/104/README.md

 # 104
-Client has requested an update for their restaurant website plus a system where it is possible to update future details without code interactions or hiring someone to update their webpage.
+The client has requested a comprehensive update to their restaurant's website, including the implementation of a user-friendly system that allows for future updates to be made easily and without the need for coding expertise or external assistance.
+This system should enable the client to quickly and effortlessly make changes to the website's content and appearance, allowing them to keep their online presence up-to-date and reflective of their current offerings and information.

-This project has copyrights for Beag Solutions and any further information is available on our company website.
+This project has copyrights to Beag Solutions and any further information is available on our company website.